thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 		}
 	}

-The "data" class definition belonging to the "base" class group, contains 2 attributes namely, name and bytes, both of type "string".
-By default, all attributes are give the type "integer" unless specified otherwise like above.
-Currently, topology 2.0 supports only "integer" and "string" types for attributes.
+The ``data`` class definition belonging to the ``base`` class group contains two attributes, name and bytes, both of type ``string``.
+By default, all attributes have the ``integer`` type, unless specified otherwise, like in the example above.
+Currently, topology 2.0 supports only ``integer`` and ``string`` types for attributes.

 The attribute qualifiers are used to describe how to instantiate an object from the class definition and validate the attribute values.

-In the above definition, the "constructor" array tells the compiler how to build the object's name.
+In the above definition, the ``constructor`` array tells the compiler how to build the object's name.
-A data object instantiated with the name "EQIIR-Coefficients" will be given the name, "data.EQIIR-Coefficients" i.e. the class name followed by '.' followed by the constructor attribute values separated by '.'.
+A data object instantiated with the name ``EQIIR-Coefficients`` will be given the name ``data.EQIIR-Coefficients``, that is the class name followed by '.' followed by the constructor attribute values separated by '.'.

-The "unique" qualifier indicates that two data objects instantiated within the same alsaconf node should have unique values for their "name" attribute.
-If two data objects are instantiated within the same alsaconf node with the same "name" attribute, there be no errors but the two object instances with be merged with the second instance overriding the attribute values in the first one.
-Therefore, it is the topology writer's responbility to ensure that two instances within the same parent node have different unique attribute values.
+The ``unique`` qualifier indicates that multiple data objects instantiated within the same alsaconf node should have unique values for their ``name`` attribute.
+If two data objects are instantiated within the same alsaconf node with the same ``name`` attribute, there will be no errors.
+But the two object instances will be merged, And the attribute values in the second instance will override the attribute values in the first one.
+Therefore, it is the topology writer's responbility to ensure that multiple instances within the same parent node have different unique attribute values.

-Let's consider another class definition example for the "pga" widget belonging to the class group "Widget".
+Let's consider another class definition example for the ``pga`` widget belonging to the class group ``Widget``:

 .. code-block:: bash